When considering selling antiques at auction you should be aware that there are a great many local, national and international auction houses.

 All these auction houses are advertising for your business and most are trying to make the selling process as easy as possible for you.

-Costs and fees -- As with all businesses and service providers, costs will vary from location to location, on the volume of goods and depending on the past successes achieved by the auction house.
+As with all businesses and service providers, costs will vary from location to location, on the volume of goods and depending on the past successes achieved by selling antiques at the auction house.

 Unsold items -- If an item is unsold, you may be asked to collect it from the saleroom or you may wish to present it in another sale.
 If your item had a reserve that wasn't met then you may wish to offer the item for sale with a lower reserve price, or choose to sell it to the highest bidder.